fieldtrip/fieldtrip/external/jsonlab/README.txt

 0. What's New

-We are extremely excited to announce that JSONLab project, as the reference implementation for the JData and BJData specifications, is official funded by the US National Institute of Health (NIH) as part of the NeuroJSON project (http://neurojson.org) since 2021.
+We are excited to announce that the JSONLab project, as the official reference library for both the [https://neurojson.org/jdata/draft3 JData] and [https://neurojson.org/bjdata/draft2 BJData] specifications, is funded by the US National Institute of Health (NIH) as part of the NeuroJSON project (https://neurojson.org).
 The goal of the NeuroJSON project is to develop human-readable, scalable and future-proof neuroimaging data standards and data sharing services.
-All data produced from the NeuroJSON project will be using JSON/Binary JData formats as the underlying serialization standards and use the lightweight JData specification as general-purpose data annotation standard, all of which have been evolved from the over a decade development of JSONLab.
+All data produced from the NeuroJSON project will be using JSON/Binary JData formats as the underlying serialization standards and use the lightweight JData specification as language-independent data annotation standard, all of which have been evolved from the over a decade development of JSONLab.

-JSONLab v2.9.8 - code named "Micronus - beta" - is a beta-release of JSONLab v3.0 and
+JSONLab v2.9.8 - code named "Micronus - beta" - is the beta-release of the next milestone - JSONLab v3.0 - containing a number of key feature enhancement and bug fixes.
+The major new features include

-contains breaking features for `savebj`/`loadbj`.
-It implements the latest Binary JData Specification v1 Draft-2 https://github.com/NeuroJSON/bjdata/, where the default byte order changed from Big-Endian, as in UBJSON Draft-12/BJData Draft 2, to Little-Endian format.
-Previously, JSONLab v2.0 implements BJData Draft-1, which used Big-Endian as the default byte order for all numerical data.
+# exporting JSON Memory-Map for rapid disk-map like JSON/binary JSON reading and writing,
+# supporting JSONPath query to MATLAB data and JSON/binary JSON file and streams,
+# ('''breaking''') upgrading the supported BJData spec to [https://neurojson.org/bjdata/draft2 V1 Draft 2] \
+  where the default numerical data byte order changed from Big-Endian to '''Little-Endian'''
+# adding initial support to JData [https://github.com/NeuroJSON/jdata/blob/master/JData_specification.md#data-referencing-and-links _DataLink_] \
+  decoding to link multiple JSON/binary JSON files

 There have been many major updates added to this release since the previous release v2.0 in June 2020.
-A list of the major changes are summarized below (with key features marked by *), including the support to BJData Draft-2 specification, incorrect optimized ND-array BJData/UBJSON element order, and options to use MATLAB/Octave built-in jsonencode/jsondecode functions.
-The octave-jsonlab package has also been included in the official distributions of Debian Bullseye and Ubuntu 21.04 or newer.
+A list of the major changes are summarized below (with key features marked by *), including the support to BJData Draft-2 specification, new interface functions `savejd/loadjd`, and options to use MATLAB/Octave built-in `jsonencode/jsondecode` functions.
+The `octave-jsonlab` package has also been included in the official distributions of Debian Bullseye and Ubuntu 21.04 or newer.

+* 2022-04-19*[2278bb1] stop escaping / to \/ in JSON string, see https://mondotondo.com/2010/12/29/the-solidus-issue/
+* 2022-04-01*[fb711bb] add loadjd and savejd as the unified JSON/binary JSON file interface
+* 2022-03-30 [4433a21] improve datalink uri handling to consider : inside uri
+* 2022-03-30 [6368409] make datalink URL query more robust
+* 2022-03-29 [dd9e9c6] when file suffix is missing, assume JSON feed
+* 2022-03-29*[07c58f3] initial support for _DataLink_ of online/local file with JSONPath ref
+* 2022-03-29 [897b7ba] fix test for older octave
+* 2022-03-20 [bf03eff] force msgpack to use big-endian
+* 2022-03-13 [46bbfa9] support empty name key, which is valid in JSON, fix #79
+* 2022-03-12 [9ab040a] increase default float number digits from 10 to 16, fix #78
+* 2022-03-11 [485ea29] update error message on the valid root-level markers
+* 2022-02-23 [aa3913e] disable TFN marker in optimized header due to security risk and low benefit
+* 2022-02-23 [f2c3223] support SCH{[ markers in optimized container type
+* 2022-02-14 [540f95c] add optional preceding whitespace, explain format
+* 2022-02-13 [3dfa904] debugged and tested mmap, add mmapinclude and mmapexclude options
+* 2022-02-10*[6150ae1] handle uncompressed raw data (only base64 encoded) in jdatadecode
+* 2022-02-10 [88a59eb] give a warning when jdatadecode fails, but still return the raw data
+* 2022-02-03*[05edb7a] fast reading and writing json data record using mmap and jsonpath
+* 2022-02-02*[b0f0ebd] return disk-map or memory-map table in loadjson
+* 2022-02-01 [0888218] correct typos and add additional descriptions in README
+* 2022-02-01*[03133c7] fix row-major ('formatversion',1.8) ND array storage order, update demo outputs
+* 2022-02-01 [5998c70] revert variable name encoding to support unicode strings
+* 2022-01-31 [16454e7] test flexible whitespaces in 1D/2D arrays, test mixed array from string
+* 2022-01-31*[5c1ef15] accelerate fastarrayparser by 200%! jsonlab_speedtest cuts from 11s to 5.8s
+* 2022-01-30 [9b25e20] fix octave 3.8 error on travis, it does not support single
+* 2022-01-30 [5898f6e] add octave 5.2 to travis
 * 2022-01-30*[2e3344c] [bjdata:breaking] Upgrade savebj/loadbj to BJData v1-draft 2, use little-endian by default
 * 2022-01-30*[2e3344c] [bjdata:breaking] Fix optimized ND array element order (previously used column-major)
 * 2022-01-30*[2e3344c] optimize loadjson and loadbj speed